Enukio/Paws/README.md

 # Or
 ~/Paws > python main.py -a (1/2)

-# 1 - Run clicker
+# 1 - Run script
 # 2 - Creates a session
 ```